marceloalmeida/aws_ri_utilization_prometheus_exporter/README.md

 # Authentication

-The script use Boto 3 so the running user's aws/credentials file will need to configured appropriately.
+The RI utilization exporter uses Boto 3 so the running user's aws/credentials file will need to configured appropriately.

 # Usage